Skip to Content

 Do Consider Hair Health

 What’s your overall hair health?
-Did you recently receive any other kind of chemical treatment?
+Did you recently receive another chemical treatment?
 Bleaching hair isn’t gentle and can damage hair that’s already been mistreated.
 Consider how healthy your hair is overall.

-Now that we’ve covered what you should do before bleaching hair, let’s cover what you shouldn’t do before bleaching hair.
+Now that we’ve covered what you should do before bleaching hair, let’s cover what you shouldn’t do.

 Don’t DIY